-There is no formal test for IBS that is widely used or particularly reliable*; IBS is typically diagnosed through exclusion and is largely based on symptoms.
+There is no formal test for IBS that is widely used or particularly reliable*; IBS is typically diagnosed based on symptoms, after certain tests may be done which screen for diseases and conditions that present same or similar symptoms.
 It is also very important that you do not self-diagnose.
 We have provided you with easy-to-follow steps, outlined below, to help determine if you do have IBS.

-To find a gastroenterologist, you may reach out to your primary care physician’s office for a list of in-network providers and a referral.
+To find a gastroenterologist, you may reach out to your primary care physician’s office (GP’s office) for a list of in-network providers and a referral.
 You may also consider using the following resources: